alro5921/coors-field-analysis/README.md

 # Fatigue

-One hypothesis is that high altitude play especially fatigues the body.
+One hypothesis is that regular high altitude play tires out Rockies players more quickly than those (usually) playing at sea level, which might be further This'd be reflected as a slow decline in performance as the season goes on.
+Loo

-NOTE: I split this analysis into home/away because 56% of Rockies September games are home games, which would be a huge confounder given the difference in home/away winrates.
+NOTE: I split this analysis into home/away because 56% of Rockies September games are home games, which would be a huge confounder given the Home/Away winrates!

 <img src="images/halves.png" width="500" height="500" />